lricardogarcia/Diabetes-PredictionML/README.md

 - **Model**: SVM is chosen due to its effectiveness with binary classification problems.
 - **Prediction**: Predicts whether an individual is diabetic based on medical records.

-This `README.md` provides a complete overview, with instructions to run the project and detailed steps explaining the workflow.

 To install all dependencies, run the following command:

 ```bash